Low Entropy and the Mean Curvature Flow with Surgery: Proof of Theorem 1.1.

 We also need to consider the following fact, which is a consequence of the continuity of each of the $F$ functionals having bounded gradient within a $C^3$ bounded family of submanifolds; see \cite{Mra1} section 5. \begin{lem} For any $\epsilon>0$, and $R>R_0$ chosen above, there exists $\delta(\epsilon,R)>0$ such that if $\overline C$ is the graph of $u$ over a round cylinder $C_{r_0}$ of radius $r_0$ centered at origin and $||u||_{C_3(B(0,R))}\leq\delta$, then

 \end{lem}

 With this in mind we describe how to construct $\Sigma$.
 First, consider a part of a round cylinder ``threaded'' through a self shrinking torus.
 On either side, gradually start to let the cylinder flare out.
 Provided it doesn't change radius too quickly, by the lemma above its entropy will be very close to that of a cylinder.
 On the other hand, we can ensure very far away from the neck pinch that it will not be singular, because we will be able to fit very large spheres within it.
-Once we have flared the cylinders out enough to fit large spheres that are still smooth before the self shrinking torus, let the cylinder radius level off (suitably gradually).
-In summary consider the following schematic diagram of the construction:
+Once we have flared the cylinders out enough to fit large spheres whose flows are still smooth before the shrinking torus flows to a point, let the cylinder radius level off (suitably gradually) and eventually cap it off on either end.
+The following schematic summarizes the construction:

 More precisely, let $\rho(x):\mathbb R\rightarrow[0,1]$ be a heavyside function, namely $\rho\in C_0^\infty$, $\rho(x)=0$ when $x\leq0$ and $\rho(x)=1$ when $x\geq1$.
 Let $m$ be chosen so that $||\frac{1}{m}\rho||_{C_3}\leq\delta$ in the condition of Lemma \ref{cpctsetentropy}.
 Let $W$ be the width of Angenent's shrinking torus at the time slice with inner radius 1.
 Define $\eta(x)=\frac{1}{m}\rho(x-2W)$.
 Denote the time $t_1 >0$ to be the time when the self shrinking torus of width $W$ shrinks to a point. $ $